Kernel-Based Identification with Frequency Domain Side-Information: Numerical Examples

 In this section, we provide numerical examples demonstrating the performance of the proposed scheme in Algorithm \ref{alg:ID_Dissip}.

 \begin{example} \normalfont We consider the settings of the example given in Section \ref{sec:problem_statement}.
 We set $\epsilon=10^{-5}$ and take partition set $\Pscr=\{\omega_i|i=0,\ldots,\nP\}$ for interval $[0,\pi]$ such that $\omega_i=\frac{\pi}{\nP}i$, for $i=0,\ldots,\nP$, with $\nP=3141$.
-We employ the TC kernel and apply Algorithm \ref{alg:ID_Dissip}.
-In order to tune the hyperparameters $\alpha$ and $\lambda$, we utilize Bayesian optimization with a lower-confidence-bound acquisition function \cite{srinivas2012information} to find the hyperparameters minimizing an objective function defined based on a cross-validation procedure.
-More precisely, for a choice of hyperparameters, the first $100$ points of $\Dscr$ are used for training the model and following this, the cost function to be optimized by Bayesian optimization is defined as the validation error calculated using the remaining points of $\Dscr$ More details are provide in Appendix \ref{sec:appendix_HP_tuning}.
+We employ TC kernel and apply the Algorithm \ref{alg:ID_Dissip}.
+In order to tune the hyperparameters, we utilize Bayesian optimization with lower-confidence-bound acquisition function \cite{srinivas2012information} to find the hyperparameters minimizing an objective function defined based on a cross-validation procedure.
+More precisely, for a choice of hyperparameters, the first $100$ points of $\Dscr$ are used for training the model and following this, the cost function in be optimized by Bayesian optimization is defined as the validation error calculated using the remaining points of $\Dscr$.
 Starting from $\Pscrbar_0=\emptyset$, we estimate $\vcg_0$ as the solution of the unconstrained problem.
 This solution violates the constraints on $\Pscrbar_1:=\{\omega_i| i=36,\ldots,140\}$.
 Proceeding from this partition set, we obtain $\vcg_1$ which satisfies the constraints for all of the frequencies in $\Pscr$.
 Therefore, $\Delta_1\Pscr=\emptyset$ and the algorithm terminates with $\gstareps = \vcg_1$.

 Figure \ref{fig:example1} shows the transfer function of $\Gstareps$ along with the estimated models $\hat{G}_1$ and $\hat{G}_2$, obtained in Section \ref{sec:problem_statement}, and also the estimated model $\hat{G}_3$ resulted from the method in \cite{abe2016subspace} which is briefly reviewed later in this section.
-One can see that the result of proposed scheme satisfies the side-information constraint, and also fits better to the true transfer function $\GS$.
+One can see that the result of proposed scheme satisfies the desired feature, and also, fits better to the true transfer function $\GS$.
 For quantitative evaluation and comparison of the estimated impulse response, we use \emph{coefficient of determination}, also known as \emph{R-squared}, which is defined as following